PROBUS. WHAT IS IT?

 The first to do so was Caterham, founded by Mr Harold Blanchard and two fellow commuters, an event also reported in the RIBI journal.

-Harold Blanchard, James Raper and another, as yet unknown, travelled by train to London daily to work, were reaching the point of retirement and realised they had a need for fellowship.
+Harold Blanchard, James Raper and Edward Mockett OBE travelled by train to London daily to work, were reaching the point of retirement and realised they had a need for fellowship.
 Thus in the same time period, September 1965, Harold Blanchard, the chairman of Caterham Rotary Club Vocational Service Committee, by now retired from business, presented the idea to the Rotary Club.

 The members of the Rotary Club Vocational Service Committee decided to organise a monthly lunch.
 In February 1966 a meeting was advertised for all retired professional and businessmen aged 60 and over.
 42 men turned up.
 A monthly lunch was arranged, at which the Rotary Club president took the chair until the club had formed its own rules and committee.
 Thus the inaugural luncheon of the first Probus Club in the United Kingdom to use the name PROBUS was on March 2, 1966.